-Infill drilling conducted by the mine department in 2023 focused on Lappberget and Huvudmalmen.
-A total of 16200 metres of infill drilling was completed by the mine department.
-In addition to that, Garpenberg Mine drilled 4500 metres of geotechnical and infrastructure drilling, mostly focusing on different areas in Lappberget.
+Infill drilling conducted by the mine department in 2024 focused mainly on Dammsjön and Huvudmalmen ore bodies.
+Some drilling was also conducted in Kvarnberget.
+A total of 21800 metres of infill drilling was completed by the mine department.
+In addition to that, Garpenberg Mine drilled 5800 metres of geotechnical and infrastructure drilling, mostly focusing on different areas in Lappberget.